After weekend of chaos, more protests in SC have businesses reeling and protesters enraged

 A video on Twitter captured what happened next: Jordan seemed to be overcome with emotion, shouting at a line of baton-wielding officers: "We are all people.
 All of you are my family.
 I love each and every one of you."

 Others soon kneeled next to him.
 "I want to understand all of you.
 I want to.
 I would love to see the best side of everyone here."
-Then, several officers wearing gas masks move toward him and pull him to his feet, as nearby protesters scream in anger.
+Then, several officers wearing gas masks move toward him and pulled him to his feet, as nearby protesters screamed in anger.

 By 8 p.m.
 Monday, the video had been viewed more than 12.6 million times.
 Jordan was charged with disobeying a lawful order.